 Namespace Terminal.Gui.Drivers

 Terminal.Gui.Drivers contains the platform abstraction layer that enables Terminal.Gui to run consistently across Windows, macOS, and Linux/Unix systems.
-This namespace includes console drivers, terminal capability detection, and platform-specific optimizations.
+This namespace includes console drivers, component factories, input/output processors, and platform-specific optimizations.

-The driver system handles low-level terminal operations including cursor management, color support detection, input processing, and screen buffer management.
-It provides a unified API while accommodating the unique characteristics of different terminal environments.
+The driver system handles low-level terminal operations including cursor management, color support detection, input processing, screen buffer management, and terminal size monitoring.
+It provides a unified API through IConsoleDriver while accommodating the unique characteristics of different terminal environments.

 Example Usage